Course Outline

 Format:

-Produce two texts, one imaginative and the other informative or persuasive, to showcase the genre and language features which students in Year 6 and those in another year level are required to learn.
+Produce two texts, one imaginative and the other informative or persuasive, to showcase the genre and language features in the texts.
+One is to be for a Year 6 class and the other for a primary year level of your choice.

-For each text, provide a reflective written appraisal (250 words) of how you felt about crafting the texts to meet the language and literacy requirements outlined in the Australian Curriculum: English for the chosen year levels.
+For each text, provide a reflective written appraisal (250 words) of how you crafted the texts to meet the language and literacy requirements outlined in the Australian Curriculum: English for the chosen year levels.

 Criteria: